lammps/lammps/doc/src/min_style.rst

 Style *fire* is a damped dynamics method described in :ref:`(Bitzek)
 <Bitzek>`, which is similar to *quickmin* but adds a variable timestep
 and alters the projection operation to maintain components of the velocity non-parallel to the current force vector.
 The velocity of each atom is initialized to 0.0 by this style, at the beginning of a minimization.
-This style correspond to an optimized version described in :ref:`(Guenole) <Guenole>` that include different time integration schemes and defaults parameters.
+This style correspond to an optimized version described in :ref:`(Guenole) <Guenole>` that include different time integration schemes and default parameters.
 The default parameters can be modified with the command :doc:`min_modify <min_modify>`.

 Style *fire/old* is the original implementation of *fire* in Lammps, conserved for backward compatibility.
 The main differences regarding